microsoft/datashaper/javascript/schema/docs/schema.api.md

     RowNumber = "row_number"
 }

+// Warning: (ae-forgotten-export) The symbol "Resource" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "WorkflowDefinition" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "Workflow" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export interface WorkflowDefinition {
+export interface Workflow extends Resource {
-    $schema?: string;
-    description?: string;
     input?: string[];
-    name?: string;
     output: Array<OutputPortBinding>;
-    steps?: StepDefinition[];
+    steps?: Step[];
 }

 // (No @packageDocumentation comment for this package)